HA GIANG & HA LONG BAY

 But their surroundings are rapidly changing.
 Newly built roads lead to big construction areas where new border crossings with China are being built.
 No matter how hard these people try to preserve their heritage, Ha Giang will change in the next few years – for better or for worse.

-Mr. Thien, portrayed here with his youngest daughter, happened to be our homestay owner and one of the initiators of this system in Thon Tha Village.
+Mr. Thien, portrayed with his youngest daughter on the swing under their house, happened to be our homestay owner and one of the initiators of this system in Thon Tha Village.
 He proudly told us that he received an invitation to present the system at a worldwide tourism convention in Italy.
 He had never left Vietnam or even Ha Giang.
 Can you imagine the journey he’s about to make?
 Not all heroes wear capes.

 If thousands of people all come looking for serenity in the same place, it becomes pretty hard to find any.
 But what I found most confronting is the fact that as a tourist, I contributed to the same thing that I was mentally criticizing.
 I still haven’t worked out exactly how to reconcile these ideas.